mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/channels_docker.rst

     #.
 Source: Current Layer
     #.
 Alpha Options: Create separate separation from alpha channel
     #.
-Output to Greyscale, not color: unchecked
+Output to Grayscale, not color: unchecked

 #.
 Hide your original layer
 #.
 Select All of the new channel layers and put them in a group layer (:menuselection:`Layer --> Quick Group`)